openstack/nova/HACKING.rst

 - [N327] assert_called_once() is not a valid method
 - [N328] Validate that LOG.info messages use _LI.
 - [N329] Validate that LOG.exception messages use _LE.
+- [N330] Validate that LOG.warning messages use _LW.
+- [N331] Change LOG.warn on LOG.warning.

 Creating Unit Tests
 -------------------